joca1905/KNNHCPN/README.md

 - **Graphical Visualization:** <p align="justify"> The model in Petri nets provides a graphical visualization of the KNN algorithm, making the modeling process straightforward and user-friendly.</p>

-- **Fully Adaptable Implementation:** <p align="justify"> The method offers a highly adaptable implementation that can be used with any numerical dataset.</p>
+- **Fully Adaptable Implementation:** <p align="justify"> The proposed method offers a fully adaptable implementation and can be used with any set of numerical data.</p>

 - **Versatile Application:** <p align="justify"> This implementation is ideal for modeling discrete systems, supporting the development of a variety of new applications.</p>